-The SYSCLKx inputs are internally biased to a dc level of ~1 V. Take care to ensure that any external connections do not disturb the dc bias because such a disturbance can significantly degrade performance.
-Generally, the SYSCLKx inputs should be ac-coupled to the signal source (except when using a crystal resonator).
+The SYSCLKx inputs are internally biased to a dc level of \sim 1 V. Take care to ensure that any external connections do not disturb the dc bias because this may significantly degrade performance.
+Generally, the recommendation is that the SYSCLKx inputs be ac-coupled to the signal source (except when using a crystal resonator).